The most secure VPN services in 2023

 What is the most secure VPN protocol?

-Moreover, there are already arranged implementations for a theoretical ”post-quantum era”, which, in a nutshell, means that the encryption the protocol uses can be fairly easily changed to encryption that would hold up against quantum computers trying to knock it down.
+Moreover, there are already arranged implementations for a ”post-quantum era,” which means that the current encryption cipher can be fairly easily changed to encryption that would hold up against quantum computers.

-Truth be told, OpenVPN is even considered to be more secure than the WireGuard protocol.
-Because of all the long time that it has been helping us out, all its issues have been already solved and documented.
-Basically, there’s a fix for every OOPS.
+Despite being around for a much longer time, OpenVPN is still regarded as one of the safest VPN protocols.
+Truth be told, OpenVPN is often considered to be more secure than the WireGuard protocol.
+Because of the long time that it has been around, all its issues have already been solved and documented.

 Tips to secure your VPN connection

 Your online security isn’t completely dependent on your chosen VPN provider.
 In fact, there are quite a few ways to additionally protect your VPN connection.
 Here’s how:

 1. Sign up for a VPN using anonymous methods